Andrea-Lolli/safe-drone-swarm-ros2/README.md

 python3 generate_heatmap.py
 ```
 ****

+## License
-Developed as part of the SAFE Project Architecture.
+Developed as part of the SAFE Project for university of Camerino, this program was developed for academic research and benchmarking purposes.
+Feel free to fork, modify, and utilize the code for your own High-Performance Computing learning!